 - Providing reasonable shift schedules that allow workers adequate time for sleep each day.

-- Providing group therapy for staff confronting particularly difficult professional problems such as treating patients with cancer or other chronic illness and patient death.
+- Providing group therapy for staff confronting particularly difficult professional issues such as treating patients with cancer or other chronic illness and patient death.

 - Providing an organized and efficient work environment.